What is the conversion rate?

 Split conversion rate

-In this case, the pension is calculated using two different conversion rates
+In case of a split conversion rate, the pension is calculated using two different conversion rates

 - CHF 200,000 at 6.8% (mandatory according to BVG)